Office Neighborhoods Best Practices from Industry Leaders

 4. Be clear about the benefits

-Once you’ve learned what your employees care about in their work environment, it’s easy for you to plan for a space that fits them better.
+Once you’ve learned what your employees care about in their work environment, it’s easy for you to plan for a space that fits them better (learn more about space planning software).
 Be sure to communicate how they’ll now have access to more versatile, comfortable shared areas to inspire their creativity, foster collaboration and get to know their peers.

 In communicating benefits, also be sure to contextualize how the change will benefit employees specifically and help them realize that they’ve been factored into this decision, rather than in spite of it.
 The bottom line should always be a callback to one simple premise: how the change benefits the needs of your employees personally.